-The syntax for the initialization parameter file is as follows:
+This topic describes the syntax for the initialization parameter file.

-- The file is a sequence of commands. - Each command should start on a separate line. - End of line is considered a command terminator (unless escaped with a backslash). - If there is a syntax error in an initialization parameter file, none of the settings take effect. - Set the parameter values as follows:
+- The file is a sequence of commands. - Each command should start on a separate line. - End of line is considered a command terminator (unless escaped with a backslash).

+- If there is a syntax error in an initialization parameter file, none of the settings take effect. - Set the parameter values as follows: